biobricks/blast-level/README.md

 # API

+## blastLevel(db, [opts] (constructor)

 Constructor with all properties (defaults shown):

 ```
 var blastDB = blastLevel(db, {
+    mode: 'blastdb', // or 'direct' or 'streaming' (slow)
-  sequenceKey: undefined, // key in db that stores the sequence data
+    seqProp: 'sequence', // property of db values that contain the DNA/AA sequence
-  path: undefined, // directory to use for storing BLAST db
+    path: undefined, // path to use for storing BLAST database (blastdb mode only)
+    listen: true, // listen for changes on db and update index automatically
+    rebuild: false, // rebuild the BLAST db now
-  autoUpdate: true, // rebuild blast database when db is changed
+    rebuildOnChange: false, // rebuild main BLAST index whenever the db is changed
-  updateOnOpen: true, // rebuild blast database when db is opened
+    keepUpdateIndex: true, // keep changes since last rebuild in separate BLAST db
-  binPath: '', // if BLAST+ commands are not in PATH specify bin directory here
+    binPath: undefined, // path where BLAST+ binaries are located if not in PATH
-  debug: false // enable debug output
+    debug: false // turn debug output on or off
 });
 ```